Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 Why it works:

 It works on the same principle as hypnosis imagery: what your mind repeatedly sees, simulates, and feels, it starts to accept as real.
-So, when you model confidence, your subconscious begins to store it as a lived experience, giving you something to draw from when it’s your turn to speak.
+So, when you model confidence, your subconscious begins to store it as a lived experience, giving you something to draw from when it is your turn to speak.

 When you speak as if you are that person, your subconscious begins forming a new identity around it.
 And eventually, the old fear fades and the new, confident response becomes automatic.